jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 ### Data Merging
 Since all beers from South Dakota were missing IBU data, we set their IBU to 0.
-Otherwise all their beers would be deleted.
+Otherwise, all their beers would be deleted in the null removal process.

-We noted that some of the observations had a blank in the "Styles" column.
-We recoded these to NA so they also would be removed from our data set.
+We noted that two of the observations had a blank in the "Styles" column.
+We recoded these to N/A so they would not be removed from our data set, as our research questions were chiefly interested in ABV and IBU.
 We then merged the raw data sets and removed the observations with NA's as previously described.

 ```r
 BrewsAndBreweries <- merge(x=DFBeers, y=DFBreweries, by="Brewery_ID", all=TRUE)